Junkers F 13: Operational history

-Most of the F 13s produced before completion of the marque in 1932 were built at Junkers German base at Dessau.
-During the difficult 1921–3 period production was transferred to Junkers plants at Danzig and Reval.
-In 1922–3, Hugo Junkers signed a contract with the Soviet Union to produce the aircraft in a Soviet factory at Fili near Moscow which became known as "Plant no. 22".
-Some of these aircraft served Soviet airlines and some the Red Army.
+Most of the F 13s produced before production ended in 1932 were built at Junkers German base at Dessau.
+During the difficult 1921–23 period production was transferred to Junkers plants at Danzig and Reval.
+In 1922–23, Hugo Junkers signed a contract with the Soviet Union to produce the aircraft in a Soviet factory at Fili near Moscow, which became known as "Plant no. 22".
+Some of these aircraft served Soviet airlines while others were used by the Red Army.

 There were some other military users.
-The Colombian Air Force used the F 13 (and the related W.33, W.34 and K.43) as bombers in the Colombia–Peru War in 1932–3.
+The Colombian Air Force used the F 13 (and the related W.33, W.34 and K.43) as bombers in the Colombia–Peru War in 1932–23.
 The Republic of China flew F 13s converted into scout bombers until the January 28 Incident in 1932, when they were destroyed by the Japanese along with the Shanghai Aircraft Factory.
 The Turkish Flying Forces flew a few.

 A feature that made the F 13 popular internationally was the ease with which its landing gear could be converted to floats.
 During the formative years of commercial aviation, bodies of water such as rivers, lakes, seas and oceans were more abundant than landing strips and civil airports in many parts of the world, so seaplanes were commonplace and even, in some places, more useful than regular aircraft.
 Aside from the obvious addition of floats, little modification was needed for this conversion; however, the different configuration could cause issues with directional control, and so some models had their rudder extended to compensate for this.

-From their introduction in 1919, commercial F 13s were in service for more than thirty years; the last commercial F 13 was retired in Brazil in 1951.
+From their introduction in 1919 F 13s were in service for more than thirty years; the last commercial F 13 was retired in Brazil in 1951.

-Back in Production 2009-2019
+Back in production 2009-2019

 A German-Swiss project to build a reconstruction of the F 13 was launched in 2009; the first flight was in September 2016.
 The reconstruction is equipped with radio and a transponder, and uses a 1930s Pratt & Whitney R-985 Wasp Junior engine, but is otherwise as close as possible to the original.
-Additional reconstructions are to be sold for $2.5 million apiece.
+Additional reconstructions are to be sold for $2.5 million each.

 Junkers Flugzeugwerke (SD303) has resurrected the Junkers F 13 as an all-new airplane to honor Hugo Junkers’ achievements.
 The company completed the aircraft in 2016 and it is at EBACE commemorating the type's maiden flight 100 years ago.
 The model is available for purchase, and three others like it are currently under construction.
 Work was in progress on the second and third aircraft during 2019, with airframe number two's maiden flight planned for early that summer.